donfre/thefastco/README.md

 Founders/BA+TFC/Investors

 Recruitment
 In our team we have 3 psychologists with complementary backgrounds; pedagogics, IT and enterprise.
 They have independently confirmed the validity of proposed solution.
+Instead of recruiting for specific positions where 6 in 10 hates their work or recuit for specific personality and ability.
+We believe this can be achieved by using the Big 5 personality test, over Myers Briggs, HR workassessment tests or similar overpriced, less correlated tests.
+The test is cheap $ 9.99, could be encoded by the various keys and with layers of XFA.
+Those personality profiles could be randomized and anonymized for unbiased conclusions. understandmyself.com

 Technology
 https://github.com/diaspora/diaspora